Mitra74/Spheroidal-Molecular-Communication-via-Diffusion/README.md

 ## Requirements
 - MATLAB R2021b or later
 - Statistics and Machine Learning Toolbox (for `poisscdf` in `compute_ber_vs_timeslot.m`)
-- No Communications Toolbox dependency — bit-pattern enumeration for the ISI analysis uses base-MATLAB `bitget`

 ## Usage
 1. Open MATLAB and navigate to the repository root.